pradeepkumarofficialone/devops/AWS-2Tier-Application-Deployment-by-terraform/README.md

-✨Deploy a 2-tier application on aws cloud through Terraform.
+#Deploy a 2-tier application on aws cloud through Terraform.

 ### Prerequisites